 Comfort Cove Cottage is located on the Sooke Basin, a sheltered ocean bay on the southwestern tip of Vancouver Island, just 40 minutes from downtown Victoria.
-The basin is approximately 3 km x 4 km wide and is connected to the Juan de Fuca Strait by a deep, narrow channel around Whiffin Spit near the town of Sooke.
+The basin is approximately 3 km x 4 km wide and is connected to the Juan de Fuca Strait by a deep, narrow channel around Whiffen Spit near the town of Sooke.
+Sooke is a popular place for boaters, sailing, and kayaking.

 The cottage is protected from the Pacific winds by the Sooke Hills on the East Sooke peninsula.
 Both the small island in front of the cottage dock and the sturdy breakwater provide shelter for the dock and moored boats.

 Guests have brought kayaks, Zodiacs, and sailboats to the cottage.
-The newly re-surfaced dock is 38’ long and can accommodate boats up to 30’.
-The typical draft is around 6’ but can be as low as 4’ in the perigean spring tides.
+The dock is 38' long and can accommodate boats up to 30'.
+The typical draft is around 6' but can be as low as 3' in the perigean spring tides.
 Note that the dock does not have services.

 Discover Anderson Cove, with its narrow, shallow entrance and peaceful waters.
 The towering Sooke Hills shelter this bay.
 From the cottage, it will take about 30 minutes to paddle to the entrance.
 Along the way, you'll have front row seats to swan, geese, heron and sometimes seal.